 Our Driving Concern: Oklahoma Employer Traffic Safety Program

-We work with Oklahoma employers to promote safe driving practices among their employees, both on and off the job, and to proactively combat the costly toll of crashes by helping them understand risky driving behaviors and liability exposure.
+We work with Oklahoma employers to promote safe driving practices among their employees, both on and off the job.
+The goal is to proactively combat the costly toll of crashes by helping employers understand risky driving behaviors and liability exposure.

 Our Driving Concern provides resources on distracted driving, drowsy driving, aggressive driving, passenger restraint, impaired driving and other traffic safety topics.
 Our Driving Concern offers FREE tools and resources to managers, HR professionals and safety instructors to help you build a company-wide traffic safety program.